-CHOICE members often ask us to test mattresses in our labs, but experts tell us that bed comfort is all about personal preference, so shopping around and doing a little research is essential.
-See our mattress buying guide for tips; it helps to ask around to find out which brands your friends and family like, too.
+CHOICE members often ask us to test mattresses in our labs, but personal preference is also a huge factor when buying one, so shopping around and doing a little research is essential.
+See our mattress buying guide for tips, check out our mattress industry pricing investigation and ask friends and family about what they like, too.

 Our 2015 mattress satisfaction survey forms part of our annual reliability survey, which asks thousands of members about the products they own, including TVs, fridges, vacuum cleaners, robot vacuum cleaners, steam mops, juicers, smartphones, washing machines and hot water systems.